tomascrespo/pylon2mqtt/README.md

 * Change the _address_ field on the commands to value=1.
 PylonToMQTT project uses 0 as main pack battery and python-pylontech project uses 2 as main pack battery (because of RS485 protocol specification).
 Neither 0 or 2 worked for me, I received responses with CID2 = 0x90 (address error), but 1 worked for me.
 * Some methods use commands that do not exist in RS232 protocol specification, like method _get_version_info()_ which uses command 0xC1 or method _get_barcode()_ which uses command 0xC2.
 These methods returns an error frame with CID2 = 0x04 (CID2 invalidation), so I had to search for an alternative command.
 * I have added some new commands (from python-pylontech and some by myself) like _get_protocol_version()_, _get_manufacturer_info()_ or _set_baud_rate()_
+* Changed some round() to avoid more precission, and change some method like _ToAmp()_ to divide by 10 instead of divide by 100, to get right data in Amps and by hence in watts

 # How to use
 PylontToMQTT project has different ways of use it, from a Docker, into a ESP32, from command line...
 I have implemented only command line way, so you can only run it with Pyhton.